years on the market

 The analyst reminds that some traders bought bitcoins expecting it to rise after the halving, and will immediately start selling it when they see no growth.
 Be it as it may, Kamensky thinks that the BTC is unlikely to go below $7,000 (a key level for miners), since it has consolidated today at $9,000.

 This is a great time to remember that at Grand Capital it’s possible to profit from both rising and falling prices.
-If you do not have a Crypto or an MT5 account, you can open one right now so as not to miss the news trading opportunity before the bitcoin halving.
+If you do not have a Crypto or an Platform 5 account, you can open one right now so as not to miss the news trading opportunity before the bitcoin halving.

 Follow the live chart of the bitcoin price online: